Thessia/thessia.github.io/docs/liara/ubuntuserver.md

 * Make sure to designate a folder and user to Liara
 * Make sure `git` is installed
 * Make sure you have Python 3.5 or higher installed
-    * discord.py needs to be installed too
+    * discord.py and `redis-collections` need to be installed too

 ## Installation